unitsSpaceLab/ros-rover4ws-kinematics/README.md

 # ros-rover4ws-kinematics
 A ROS package for the kinematics of a four wheel steering rover.
-This package use the python package you can find at the following repository https://github.com/matteocaruso1993/rover4ws-kinematics.
+This package use the python package you can find at the following [repository](https://github.com/matteocaruso1993/rover4ws-kinematics).
 In order to use this package you need to install it as a python package.
 Please follow the instructions reported in its README.

 ## Installation